 Table of Contents

-Through the following content, you will learn how to configure the camera in Unity's AR scene to achieve the best AR experience.
+Through the following content, you will learn how to configure the camera for AR scenes in Unity to achieve the best AR experience.

 Before you begin

-• Learn about the role of the camera in AR scenes and how the session controls the camera's properties to ensure a proper AR experience through Camera.
+• Understand the role of the camera in AR scenes and how the session controls camera properties to ensure a correct AR experience through Camera.

 Camera configuration for mobile and PC devices

-When using AR on mobile and PC devices, it is recommended to configure the camera as follows:
+When using AR on mobile and PC devices, it is recommended to configure as follows:

 • Clear Flags: Must be set to Solid Color to ensure the camera image renders correctly.
-If the default Skybox is retained, the camera image will not display.
+If left as the default Skybox, the camera image will not display.

 • Background: Optional.
-For a better user experience, it is recommended to set the background color to black to provide a smooth transition when the camera device is turned on or switching.
+Considering the user experience, it is recommended to set the background color to black for a black transition before the camera device starts or during switching.

-• Clipping Planes: In addition to general rendering and performance requirements, consider the physical size and distance of the objects or real-world scenes being recognized and interacted with.
-For example, set Near to 0.1 (meters) to avoid objects not being displayed when the camera is too close, and set Far to 1000 (meters) to avoid distant objects not being displayed.
+• Clipping Planes: In addition to general rendering and performance needs, consider the physical size and distance of recognized/interactive objects or real-world scenes.
+For example, set Near to 0.1 (meters) to avoid display issues when the camera is close to objects, and set Far to 1000 (meters) to avoid distant objects not rendering.

 Note

-When using AR Foundation or other Unity XR Origin cameras, Unity typically presets their clipping planes to (0.1, 20), which may cause objects farther than 20 meters in the real world to not display.
-Modify this according to specific needs before use.
+When using the AR Foundation camera or other Unity XR Origin cameras, Unity typically presets their clipping planes to (0.1, 20).
+This may cause objects beyond 20 meters in the real world to not display.
+Please modify this according to specific needs before use.

 Camera configuration for headsets

 When using headsets, the camera is usually configured and controlled by the device SDK.
-Therefore, it is recommended to retain the default configuration of the device SDK or configure it according to the device SDK's requirements.
-Additionally, you can modify the Clipping Planes as needed.
+Therefore, it is recommended to retain the device SDK’s default configuration or configure according to the device SDK's requirements.
+Additionally, you may modify Clipping Planes as needed.